-I joined South London Cares around a year ago.
+I joined South London Cares around two years ago.
 I started volunteering regularly while I lived in Brighton and really enjoyed meeting new people, learning new skills, and refining old ones.
 While working in The City I was doing some research on different charities and community groups I could get involved with, when I chanced upon the South London Cares website.

 The Cares Family was opened in 2011 by Alex Smith after a chance encounter with an eldery neighbour.
 They both developed a bond while Alex helped Fred with everyday tasks.The core aim of the group is to find connection and community in a disconnected age, this is achieved by creating an environment, whether virtual or physical, where intergenerational bonds can flourish.

 The Cares Family has a number of branches, North London Cares was the inaugural branch, which developed programmes to bring older and younger neighbours together.
 South London Cares came about in 2014, followed by Manchester Cares, Liverpool Cares, East London Cares, in 2017, 2018 and 2019 respectively.
 Over 18,000 older and younger members have had the chance to connect and grow through these new found relationships, while exchanging knowledge and skills.

 Over my first few months volunteering as part of the social clubs programme, I’ve taken part in sessions including Creative Writing, Tech support, and many parties including one for Pancake day, a few choir evenings and a few dance workshops!
 But as Covid Lockdown set in, the team endeavoured to launch online sessions.

 Zoom sessions began in March and I was selected for the first SLC test session, which went rather smoothly.
 Later on in the month, I took part in the Zoom support programme which led to me helping a number of older neighbours navigate Zoom.